basecamp/handbook/benefits-and-perks.md

 ## Summer Hours

-Once Hyko becomes a sustainable business, we'll revisit the idea of 4-day work weeks in the summer.
+Once Hyko becomes a sustainable business, we'll revisit the idea of 4-day work weeks in the summer

 ## Employee Profit Sharing